bfisher313/AILoyaltyMaximizer-Architecture/README.md

 ## Architectural Approach

 The architecture detailed herein utilizes the **C4 model** (Context, Containers, Components) for its clarity in depicting software structure.
 This is augmented by broader **enterprise architectural views**—including Process, Physical (Deployment), and Development perspectives—to provide a holistic understanding suitable for complex, scalable systems.
-This multi-view approach ensures all key concerns, from high-level business drivers to detailed AWS service implementation, are addressed.
+A key aspect of the design is the **AI-driven, automated pipeline for ingesting and transforming varied source data** into a structured knowledge graph, minimizing manual data entry and enhancing adaptability.

 ---